olcf/olcf-user-docs/software/profiling/TAU.rst

         ]])

-The available Makefiles are named with the used compiler and are located in:
+The available Makefiles are named per-compiler and are located in:

 .. code::

-        ls ${TAU_DIR}/lib/Makefile.tau-pgi*
+        $ ls ${TAU_DIR}/lib/Makefile.tau-pgi*
         /sw/summit/tau/tau2/ibm64linux/lib/Makefile.tau-pgi-papi-mpi-cupti-pdt-openmp-pgi
         /sw/summit/tau/tau2/ibm64linux/lib/Makefile.tau-pgi-papi-mpi-cupti-pdt-pgi
         /sw/summit/tau/tau2/ibm64linux/lib/Makefile.tau-pgi-papi-pdt-pgi
         /sw/summit/tau/tau2/ibm64linux/lib/Makefile.tau-pgi_memory_manager-papi-mpi-cupti-pdt-pgi

-- List with all TAU makefiles:
+- To list all TAU makefiles:

 .. code::

-        ls ${TAU_DIR}/lib/Makefile.tau*
+        $ ls ${TAU_DIR}/lib/Makefile.tau*

 Instrumenting the serial version of MiniWeather
 -----------------------------------------------

-- For a serial application, we should not use a Makefile with a programming model such as MPI, OpenMP.
-However, as the source code for this **specific** case, includes MPI headers that are not excluded during the compilation of the serial version, we should declare a Makefile with MPI.
+For a serial application, we should not use a Makefile with a programming model such as MPI or OpenMP.
+However, as the source code for this **specific** case includes MPI headers that are not excluded during the compilation of the serial version, we should declare a Makefile with MPI.
 We can declare a TAU makefile with the environment variable ``TAU_MAKEFILE``.
 Moreover, with ``TAU_OPTIONS`` below, we add options to the linker as the application depends on PNetCDF.

 .. code::

-	module load tau
+	$ module load tau
-	export TAU_MAKEFILE=/sw/summit/tau/tau2/ibm64linux/lib/Makefile.tau-pgi-papi-mpi-cupti-pdt-pgi
+	$ export TAU_MAKEFILE=/sw/summit/tau/tau2/ibm64linux/lib/Makefile.tau-pgi-papi-mpi-cupti-pdt-pgi
-	export TAU_OPTIONS='-optLinking=-lpnetcdf -optVerbose'
+	$ export TAU_OPTIONS='-optLinking=-lpnetcdf -optVerbose'
-	make serial
+	$ make serial

-- If there were no MPI headers, you should select the makefile ``/sw/summit/tau/tau2//ibm64linux/lib/Makefile.tau-pgi-papi-pdt-pgi`` or if you don't want PDT support, ``/sw/summit/tau/tau2//ibm64linux/lib/Makefile.tau-pgi-papi-pgi``
-- Add to your submission script the TAU variables that you want to use (or uncomment the below).
-By default the TAU will apply profiling and not tracing.
+If there were no MPI headers, you should select the makefile ``/sw/summit/tau/tau2//ibm64linux/lib/Makefile.tau-pgi-papi-pdt-pgi`` or if you don't want PDT support, ``/sw/summit/tau/tau2//ibm64linux/lib/Makefile.tau-pgi-papi-pgi`` Add to your submission script the TAU variables that you want to use (or uncomment them below).
+By default the TAU will apply profiling, and not apply tracing.

 .. code::